chenxi-Eumenides/joystick_to_vgamepad_python_script/README.md

 #### English
 - [x] Get joystick input
 - [x] Virtual joystick output
-- [x] Macro support (v0.1.1 seems to work, but you have to write your own code to change it, and I haven't written the usage, so you must think it by yourself)
+- [x] Macro support (v0.3 seems to be working, but I'm not sure how many bugs it has)
-- [x] Record macros (v0.3.0-alpha.1 now has the ability to record to a txt file, but it can't be triggered yet)
+- [x] Record macros (v0.3 can only be recorded into txt files, you need to write macros according to txt)
 - [ ] Hover window interface
 - [ ] The macro menu is fully implemented with the joystick
-- [x] Multi-language support
+- [x] Multi-language support (Translate language files by yourself lol~)

 #### 中文
 - [x] 获取手柄输入